mregni/BoardGameTracker/README.md

 # BoardGameTracker
-Selfhosted board game statistics tracker.
+BoardGameTracker is a selfhosted board game statistics tracker that can be hosted with docker.